ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart_Container.rst

       export EXPTDIR=`pwd`
       setenv EXPTDIR `pwd`

 #.
-COPY the wrapper scripts from the regional_workflow directory into your experiment directory:
+Copy the wrapper scripts from the regional_workflow directory into your experiment directory.
+Each workflow task has a wrapper script that sets environment variables and run the job script.

    .. code-block:: console